-- ensuring congruence of tone and gesture - pausing to ensure that attention is gained before giving directions - using privately understood signals - tactical ignoring of secondary behaviour to keep the focus on the primary behaviour - distraction and diversion - partial agreement ('That may be so, but...') - 'When....then....' direction - question and feedback avoiding use of the open interrogative 'Why?' about the behaviour, but focusing on 'What?', 'Where?'
+- ensuring congruence of tone and gesture - pausing to ensure that attention is gained before giving directions - using privately understood signals - • - distraction and diversion - partial agreement ('That may be so, but...') - 'When....then....' direction - question and feedback avoiding use of the open interrogative 'Why?' about the behaviour, but focusing on 'What?', 'Where?'
 'How?' and 'When?' e.g.: - What should you be doing?
 Where should you be? - rule reminders (through a direct reminder or through a question) - 'take-up time' which allows pupils enough time to do what has been asked and 'save face', avoiding unnecessary confrontation - choice direction : 'if...then...' which conveys that if the child continues to behave in an unacceptable way then there will be a consequence of some kind: immediate or deferred